santhoshkumarhirekerur/spring-boot/README.md

-It is Java maven project
+It is Java maven project. import the project and  run maven clean install.
+This project is coding example of spring-boot, error-handling, spring-test,rest-API

 Software requirement for development
 ----------------------------------